The best time to visit Portugal for surfing, weather, deals, and events

 When is the best time to visit Portugal?

-We all know that not only weather defines when it is the best time to explore a new destination.
-As I said before, to tell what the best time is, it is essential to know what the intention of your visit to Portugal is.
+We all know that not only does the weather define when it is the best time to explore a new destination.
+As I said before, to determine what the best time is, it is essential to know what the intention of your visit to Portugal is.
 This way, we can determine when it might be peak season or if there is a specific festival worth experiencing in that region.

 Best time to visit Lisbon

 The capital of Portugal is the most popular destination in the country.
-Not only because it is where you have the best museums, restaurants, and stores, but also you might be able to see how traditions are present in the daily life of a modern city.
+Not only is it home to the best museums, restaurants, and stores, but you may also be able to observe how traditions are integrated into the daily life of a modern city.

-With a great and well-defined climate, with short winters and long summers, Lisbon ends up being a super attractive city throughout the year.
+With a great and well-defined climate, characterized by short winters and long summers, Lisbon becomes a highly attractive city throughout the year.

-So, there is no perfect season when it comes to climate.
-Also, it is worth mentioning that rain in Lisbon is not an issue and it is usually light and not very frequent.
+So, there is no perfect season when it comes to the climate.
+Additionally, it is worth noting that rain in Lisbon is not a significant issue, as it is usually light and infrequent.
 The heaviest rainfall occurs between October and February, with January being the rainiest month.
-Even so, it is not something that will impact your trip.
+Nevertheless, it is not something that will affect your trip.

-Of course, if you choose to visit the city between April and September you are guaranteed to get sunny days which are also longer because of daylight saving time.
-But you will also run into big crowds at some of the most famous landmarks in Portugal due to the summer holidays.
+Of course, if you choose to visit the city between April and September, you are guaranteed to get sunny days, which are also longer because of daylight saving time.
+However, you will also encounter large crowds at some of Portugal’s most famous landmarks during the summer holidays.

-All in all, if you are planning a trip to Lisbon, schedule it either in April, May, or September to make the most of it with good weather while also avoiding the summer crowds.
+All in all, if you are planning a trip to Lisbon, consider scheduling it for April, May, or September to make the most of the good weather while also avoiding the summer crowds.
 But also keep in mind that winter in Lisbon is magical, despite the cold.

 Best time to visit Sintra